Love Is Hell (Kitchens of Distinction album)

-Love Is Hell is the debut album by British alternative rock band Kitchens of Distinction, first released in April 1989 by One Little Indian Records in the UK and A&M Records in the US.
-While the album earned KOD comparisons to bands like Echo & the Bunnymen and The Chameleons, the guitar soundscapes created by Julian Swales and the passionate lyrics and vocal delivery from Patrick Fitzgerald gave Kitchens of Distinction their own signature sound.
+Love Is Hell is the debut album by British alternative rock band Kitchens of Distinction.
+It was released in April 1989 by One Little Indian Records in the UK and A&M Records in the US.
+While the album earned KOD comparisons to bands like Echo & the Bunnymen and the Chameleons, the guitar soundscapes created by Julian Swales and the passionate lyrics and vocal delivery from Patrick Fitzgerald gave Kitchens of Distinction their own signature sound.
 The album also maintains a punkier sound than to be featured on the band's later albums.
 The 1993 CD edition of the album includes the band's 1989 Elephantine EP as 4 bonus tracks.

 The album takes its title from the last line in "Hammer", a song about love gone wrong.